Code-Institute-Submissions/Milestone-61/README.md

 * W3 Schools [How To Place Images Side by Side](https://www.w3schools.com/howto/howto_css_images_side_by_side.asp).
 Code added to both HTML and CSS to align images.
 * Bootstrap Grid System [Grid system](https://getbootstrap.com/docs/4.0/layout/grid/) Used to create a Responsive website using the grid system.

+## Content
+* Content for discription of classes was found on [Wikipedia](https://www.wikipedia.org/) By typing in the Name of each Class.